-Enhancing local water supplies, and reducing dependence on SWP water through increased retention, treatment, and storage of stormwater holds great potential for the Region.
+Enhancing local water supplies and reducing dependence on SWP water through increased retention, treatment, and storage of stormwater holds great potential for the Region.
 This will be accomplished through implementation of best management practices associated with the Region's MS4 Permit and integrated projects developed through the IRWM planning effort.

-Future IRWM Plan Efforts to Continue to Reduce Dependence on Imported Water
+Future WCVC IRWM Plan Efforts to Continue to Reduce Dependence on Imported Water

-The goal to reduce demand will continue to be central to the WCVC's IRWM efforts given the Region's ongoing need for imported water, the increasing cost of that water, and its increasingly uncertain reliability.
+The goal to reduce demand will continue to be central to the WCVC's IRWM efforts given the Region's ongoing need for supplemental water supplies, the increasing cost of water, and concerns about supply reliability.
 Water use efficiency, desalination, recycled water, conjunctive use, groundwater management, and stormwater capture and treatment will continue to be critical strategies in the Region for increasing local water supply reliability and reducing dependence on imported water.

 Urban water suppliers in the Region will continue water use efficiency efforts to, in part, meet new per capita demand reduction targets set forth in the water code.
-The continued progress of the regional Salinity Management Pipeline will allow the Region to greatly expand groundwater desalination and increase use of local resources.
-The proposed North Pleasant Valley Groundwater Desalter demonstrates the continued implementation of this strategy.
-Efforts to expand water recycling are ongoing, including implementation of projects recently funded with IRWM Implementation Grant funds.
+Continued progress on the regional Salinity Management Pipeline will allow the Region to greatly expand groundwater desalination and increase use of local resources.
+Expansion of water recycling for non-potable use, and studies of the potential for potable reuse currently underway, will also enhance water supply reliability.